 1) Sort beans and place in a heavy-bottomed pot.

-2) Pour hot water, heated no more than 115 degrees to cover beans.
+2) Pour hot, filtered water, heated to no more than 115 degrees, to cover beans.

-3) Acidify (make slightly acid) soaking water with one of these acids: buttermilk, milk kefir, coconut kefir, water kefir, yogurt, whey, lemon juice, or raw apple cider vinegar.
-Add a tablespoon of acid per cup of beans to soaking water; cover loosely with a lid.
+3) Acidify (to make slightly acid) soaking water with one of the following acids: buttermilk, milk kefir, coconut kefir, water kefir, yogurt, whey, lemon juice or raw apple cider vinegar.
+Add 1 tbs. acid per cup of beans to soaking water; covering loosely with a lid.